 To ensure that you do not overburden yourself, AU limits your course load to a maximum of 6 active registrations.
-If you have a fulldistance learning, we suggest you start with one course.
-Students may be actively registered in 1 to 6 courses at a time, including: courses with an In-Progress Status, those taken via the Challenge for Credit process, grouped study courses, and wait-listed or pre-registered courses that overlap current registrations.
+If you have a fulltime job or are new to distance learning, we suggest you start with one course.
+Students may be actively registered in 1 to 6 courses at a time, including: courses with an In-Progress Status, those taken via the Challenge for Credit process, grouped study courses, and wait-listed or preregistered courses that overlap current registrations.